Environmental impacts of the consumption of EU and EU countries

 summary

-As part of its commitment towards more sustainable production and consumption, the European Commission developed a LCA-based framework, which allows assessing the environmental impacts related to EU consumption and production including two indicators: the Consumption Footprint and the Domestic Footprint (Sanye Mengual & Sala, 2023).
+As part of its commitment towards more sustainable production and consumption, the European Commission developed a LCA-based framework, which allows the assessment of the environmental impacts related to EU consumption and production, including two models and associated indicator sets: the Consumption Footprint and the Domestic Footprint (Sanye Mengual et al., 2025).
 The Consumption Footprint assesses the environmental impacts of the consumption at EU and at Member States level (Note: The Consumption Footprint can be also applied to different geographical scales, such as city level as performed for the case of Turin (Italy) - Genta et al. 2022), including embodied impacts due to trade (consumption perspective) including the 16 impacts of the Environmental Footprint method (EC, 2021) (e.g. climate change, ecotoxicity, land use related impacts, water use related impacts, etc.).
-The Consumption Footprint includes around 165 representative products from five areas of consumption (Food, Mobility, Housing, Household goods and Appliances).
-The overall impacts of consumption combine data for each representative product regarding consumption intensity and cradle-to-grave environmental impacts based on LCA.
-The indicator offers a high level of granularity providing results from EU level to product level and within the life cycle of the product (e.g., manufacture processes, environmental emissions).
-This allows to use the indicator as model for specific scenarios from the micro- to the macro-scale.
-The assessment of consumption impacts can be complemented with the Domestic Footprint, which assesses the environmental impacts of domestic production and consumption activities taking place within the territory based on environmental statistics and modelling (Sanye Mengual et al., 2022).
+The Consumption Footprint includes 164 representative products from five areas of consumption (Food, Mobility, Housing, Household Goods and Appliances).
+The overall impacts of consumption combine data for each representative product regarding annual consumption (i.e., consumption intensity) and cradle-to-grave environmental impacts based on LCA.
+The indicator offers a high level of granularity, providing results from EU-level to product level and within the life cycle of the product (e.g., manufacture processes, environmental emissions).
+This allows analysts to use the indicator as model for specific scenarios from the micro- to the macro-scale.
+The assessment of consumption impacts can be complemented with the second model, the Domestic Footprint, which assesses the environmental impacts of domestic production and consumption activities taking place within the territory concerned (e.g., either a particular Member State or the EU as a whole), based on environmental statistics and modelling (Sanye Mengual et al., 2022).

-The model to assess the environmental impacts of consumption and production may serve policies makers for three main aspects that can support the analysis of both existing and future policies:
+The above models assess the environmental impacts of consumption and production and may serve policies makers for three main aspects that can support the analysis of both existing and future policies:

-• Monitoring of policies along time, including analyses from different perspectives (e.g., decoupling)
+- Monitoring of policies over time, including analyses from different perspectives (e.g., decoupling economic growth from environmental degradation)

-• Identification of hotspots at different levels (e.g., area of consumption, product, life cycle stage, environmental emission)
+- Identification of hotspots at different levels (e.g., area of consumption, product, life cycle stage, environmental emissions, etc)

 model type